Programs for Children

 New program on Fridays from 4:30-5:30pm!
 Play games against other chess players to improve your game and perfect your strategies.
 Best for grades 4th and older, knowledge basic chess moves greatly preferred.

 1,000 Books Before Kindergarten (aka 1KB4K) is a year-round program designed to encourage families to have read at least a thousand books to their child before they enter kindergarten.
 Visit 1KB4K for more details.

 Summer Reading Program

-The library's summer reading program is one of the largest in the state.
-It includes a reading club, incentives for achieving reading goals, weekly performances by fun entertainers, weekly family films and chances to win end of summer grand prizes.
+The library's summer reading program is one of the largest in the state and runs from mid-May through July.
+It includes a reading program, incentives for achieving reading goals, weekly performances by fun entertainers, weekly family films and chances to win end of summer grand prizes.
 For more information about the summer reading program, visit "Summer @ the Library."

 The library annually holds a winter reading program for all ages and starts in December (start and end dates vary).
 The children's winter reading program is focused on daily reading to help establish a reading habit.
 Small prizes are offered throughout with a final prize of a book for completing 20 days of reading.
 For more information about the winter reading program, visit "Winter Reading Program."